 For evidence collection, it is encouraged that you:

-- Save all of the clothing that you were wearing at the time of the assault, and do not wash them.
+• Save all of the clothing that you were wearing at the time of the assault, and do not wash them.

-- Place each item of clothing in a separate paper bag, and do not use plastic bags.
+• Place each item of clothing in a separate paper bag, and do not use plastic bags.

-- Do not disturb anything in the area where the assault occurred.
+• Do not disturb anything in the area where the assault occurred.

-- Evidence can be collected at an emergency room, and you can decide later whether or not you want to press criminal charges.
+• Evidence can be collected at an emergency room, and you can decide later whether or not you want to press criminal charges.

-- Write down as much as you can remember about the circumstances of the assault, including a description of the assailant, the assailant’s identity if you know it, and the use of threats or force.
+• Write down as much as you can remember about the circumstances of the assault, including a description of the assailant, the assailant’s identity if you know it, and the use of threats or force.

 Physical Exam:

 The medical providers will, with your permission, collect physical evidence to be used if you decide to prosecute.
 Collecting this physical evidence is more commonly known as a “rape kit.”
 This cannot be done at Student Health Services, but must be done at an emergency room or hospital.
-Depending on the types of sexual contact that occurred, the search for physical evidence may include taking samples from the vagina, mouth, or rectum to test for DNA evidence.
+Depending on the types of sexual contact that occurred, the search for physical evidence may include taking samples from the vagina, mouth, rectum and general pubic area to test for bodily fluids.
 If you think you were drugged or consumed a sedative-like substance, ask the medical provider to take a urine sample.
 Other evidence may be obtained from fingernail scrapings, foreign matter on your body, and the clothes you were wearing at the time of the assault.
 All exam findings are completely confidential and can only be released with your written consent.
 If you have visible injuries, you may be asked to have photographs taken.
 Photographing injuries is important because by the time your assailant is prosecuted, the injuries may have healed.
 The exam can be done up to five days post assault even if you have showered or done any of the other things listed above.